tnaia/fin/README.md

     fin backup <filename>

 This will compress the contents of the ~/.fin directory into a file with the given name.
-An important point here is that the backup file which is created is not encrypted, and so the data could potentially be read by anyone.
-If you need more security for the "data at rest" then append the lock command:

-    fin backup <filename> lock

-The lock command will cause the system to ask for a password and then encrypt the backup file.

 To subsequently restore from a backup: